GeoNode/geonode/docs/devel/workshops/index.rst

           </div>
      </div>

-In additon, we will override the Layer Detail template page as follows:
+In addition, we will override the Layer Detail template page as follows:

 .. code-block:: shell